 The Uniformed Deployed Parents Custody and Visitation Act, also known as the Deployed Parents Acts, protects a service member's right to parenting time while they are deployed.
 Because the deployed parent cannot communicate or visit with their children as often as they would like, service members may appoint a nonparent (grandmother, uncle, cousin, etc.) to share decision-making responsibility in their absence.

 Passed in 2013, the Act also provides specific protections for service members whose spouses attempt to restrict parenting time or relocate during deployment.
 Our law firm can help in these situations, and will work to protect your parental rights under this Act and the Colorado state laws.

 There is no way to predict how a deployment will affect a marriage or a family.
 However, if you feel like the extended absence will be a problem for your marriage or family, it is important to protect your rights before leaving the country.

 While you may not have access during your deployment, all of your investments, valuable items, savings, and real estate property is considered “marital property.”
 If you do not protect yourself before deployment, spouses can access and spend these assets legally.
-To protect your assets, you must file a Legal Separation or Dissolution of Marriage before leaving for duty.
+To protect your assets, you must file a Dissolution of Marriage before leaving for duty.
 These motions have automatic injunctions that restrict your spouse's ability to drain your bank account.

 If you have children, it may be in your best interest to draft a custody agreement before deployment.
 Gordon N. Shayne can help you create a custody agreement to help you protect your parenting time in your absence.

 If you are currently deployed or will be deployed soon and need to resolve a divorce or custody dispute, it is essential to have an experienced and aggressive attorney to represent your best interests.
-Gordon N. Shayne is knowledgeable about the current rights and accommodations made to military service members in Colorado family law and can help you reach your legal goals.
+Gordon N. Shayne is knowledgeable about the current rights and accommodations made to military service members in Florida family law and can help you reach your legal goals.
 Contact us today to schedule a consultation.